GoogleCloudPlatform/dialogflow-ccai-omnichannel/README.md

 5. Copy all [conversations](https://cloud.google.com/agent-assist/docs/conversation-data-format#conversation_transcript_data) to a bucket `cd _temp && gsutil cp *.json gs://agentassist-data`

-6. In the [Agent Assist Console](https://agentassist.cloud.google.com/projects/) navigate to **Create new**, and point to your GCS bucket, to import the dataset.
+6. In the [Agent Assist Console](https://agentassist.cloud.google.com/projects/) navigate to **Create new**, and point to your GCS bucket `gs://agentassist-data/*`, to import the dataset.
 It will make use of the Data Labeling API (which needs to be enabled).

+_Note, due to a bug in the Agent Assist UI, I am unable to submit the form.
+I had to manually edit the DOM to enable the *Create* button.
+This should be fixed in the future._

+7. Next, go to **Models*, and create a *Smart Reply* model, by selecting your new data set.
+Training the model will take some time.